Creating a Quiz

 Click Back to [Quiz Name] at the top of the screen to return to the Add/Edit questions screen.

-- To set up a section that will pull questions randomly from a Question Pool, click New and choose Question Pool.
+- To create a section that will pull questions randomly from a Question Pool, click New and choose Question Pool instead of Section in Step 2.

 - Fill in the title of the Question Pool, set the number of questions you want to show up on each quiz, and enter how many points you want each question to be worth.